 Gold and silver IRAs

-It is becoming more common for IRAs to have precious metals added to them.
-While you cannot add such collectibles as stamps to an IRA, the tax code does allow gold to be added, but not all gold.
+Although stamps cannot be added to an IRA, the tax code does permit the inclusion of certain types of gold, offering the opportunity to invest in a gold IRA.
 You can fund an IRA with a mutual fund that contains gold EFTs for instance, but you can’t add South African Krugerrands to an IRA as they are deemed as collectibles.

 The appeal for investing in gold is clear when you consider other investment opportunities today.
 With bitcoin so unstable, you have to ask why invest in crypto at all when precious metals might be a better option.
 However, if you want to invest in gold for retirement, you will need to understand how an IRA can be used.